cloudblog004/fantasticfoodies/content/en/posts/1955-simple-way-to-make-homemade-macaroni.md

 1. Prepare 1 tbsp chilli sauce

 Macaroni Salad makes a terrific summertime lunch and is made for taking to gatherings.
 Simple to prepare and as diverse as you want it to be, this is a great classic pasta salad.
 For a healthier option, try this Macaroni pasta salad with a mayo-free Creamy Lemon Dressing or Ranch Dressing!
-From Italian maccaroni, obsolete variant of maccheroni (&#34;macaroni&#34;), plural of maccherone.
+From Italian maccaroni, obsolete variant of maccheroni (*macaroni*), plural of maccherone.

 <!--inarticleads2-->